 Is it possible to visit the western fjords from Oslo, and spend only one day?
 I do not have any car, how do I get to the fjords?
 What fjord in Norway do you recommend to visit?
 What activities can I do in the fjords?

 There are many questions on how, where and how long time you need to experience the Western Fjords from Oslo.
-We recommend two UNESCO-protected fjords; the Nærøyfjord and the Geirangerfjord.
-See below for more information about the two fjord-tours.
+We recommend the UNESCO-protected Nærøyfjord.
+See below for more information about the Nærøyfjord.

 Norway in a nutshell, from Oslo to Flåm & the Nærøyfjord.
-The Nærøyfjord is a branch of the 204 kilometre long Sognefjord, “the King of the Fjords”.
+The Nærøyfjord is a branch of the 204 kilometer long Sognefjord, “the King of the Fjords”.

 Season: All year.

 Time to spend: Day trip or more, available all year.
 We recommend to stay longer and experience more.
 Read more about what to see and do in the Flåm and the Nærøyfjord area.